How Does a System of Record Fit Into a System of Intelligence?

 What is a System of Intelligence?

-A System of Intelligence does more than enable digital transformation—it can dramatically improve your business performance as a whole.
 Systems of Intelligence leverage data from your IT and enterprise systems of record, applying machine learning and predictive analytics to generate a higher level of insight and understanding.
+In general, a System of Intelligence does more than enable digital transformation—it can help managers and professionals dramatically improve business performance as a whole.
 For example, you can go beyond basic reports to find underutilized resources or systems that need to be shut down.
 In other cases, you can use insights to experiment with innovative methodologies like DevOps, quickly proving (or disproving) the value of new initiatives.

 The right System of Intelligence can answer vital IT questions that your business wants to know, such as: